 Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, and the timing and amount of our expenditures.
-Free cash flow was \$1.1 billion and \$2.3 billion for the three and six months ended June 30, 2017, respectively, and was \$524 million and \$463 million for the three and six months ended June 30, 2016, respectively.
-As of June 30, 2017, the amount available under our credit facilities was approximately \$2.8 billion and cash on hand was approximately \$0.7 billion.
+Free cash flow was \$1.2 billion and \$2.1 billion for the three and six months ended June 30, 2017, respectively, and was \$1.0 billion and \$1.2 billion for the three and six months ended June 30, 2017, the amount available under our credit facilities was approximately \$2.8 billion and cash on hand was approximately \$521 million.
 We expect to utilize free cash flow, cash on hand and availability under our credit facilities as well as future refinancing transactions to further extend the maturities of our obligations.
 The timing and terms of any refinancing transactions will be subject to market conditions.
 Additionally, we may, from time to time, and depending on market conditions and other factors, use cash on hand and the proceeds from securities offerings or other borrowings to retire our debt through open market purchases, privately negotiated purchases, tender offers or redemption provisions.
 We believe we have sufficient liquidity from cash on hand, free cash flow and Charter Operating's revolving credit facility as well as access to the capital markets to fund our projected cash needs.

-We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as stock repurchases and dividends.
-Our target leverage remains at 4 to 4.5 times, and up to 3.5 times at the Charter Operating level.
-We may increase the total amount of our indebtedness to maintain leverage within our target leverage range.
-During the three and six months ended June 30, 2017, we purchased approximately 10.0 million and 12.4 million shares, respectively, of Charter Class A common stock for approximately \$3.3 billion and \$4.1 billion, respectively.
+We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as distributions to our parent company for stock repurchases and dividends.
+Charter's target leverage remains at 4 to 4.5 times, and up to 3.5 times at the Charter Operating level.
+We may increase the total amount of our indebtedness to maintain leverage within Charter's target leverage range.
+During the three and six months ended June 30, 2017, Charter purchased approximately 10.0 million and 12.4 million shares, respectively, of Charter Class A common stock for approximately \$3.3 billion and \$4.1 billion, respectively.
 As of July 25, 2017, Charter had remaining board authority to purchase an additional \$3.0 billion of Charter's Class A common stock without taking into account shares or units that may be purchased from A/N. Charter is not obligated to acquire any particular amount of common stock, and the timing of any purchases that may occur cannot be predicted and will largely depend on market conditions and other potential uses of capital.
 Purchases may include open market purchases, tender offers or negotiated transactions.
+To the extent such purchases occur, CCO Holdings and its subsidiaries are the primary source for funding such purchases through distributions to their parent companies.
 As possible acquisitions, swaps or dispositions arise, we actively review them against our objectives including, among other considerations, improving the operational efficiency, clustering, product development or technology capabilities of our business and achieving appropriate return targets, and we may participate to the extent we believe these possibilities present attractive opportunities.
 However, there can be no assurance that we will actually complete any acquisitions, dispositions or system swaps, or that any such transactions will be material to our operations or results.